jorik/Onitama.Starterbot.DotnetCore/README.md

 Your default-bot is able to join matches in the cloud and locally.
 When you run your bot in your IDE / from the commandline it will automatically join a remote match.

-# Deploying your bot on MacOS / Linux

 The bot has to be uploaded for it to be able to participate in tournaments or matches against other bots.

+# Publishing your bot on MacOS / Linux

+Requirements: `dotnet`, `make` and `zip`.

 Deploying is as easy as running `make publish` from the commandline.
 Make sure your bot's API-key is present in the Makefile.

+# Publishing your bot on Windows:

+Ask a colleague with a proper OS to publish your bot.

 # bot.conf